galaxyproject/training-material/topics/contributing/tutorials/design/tutorial.md

 foundations for effective curriculum development, drawing heavily on the curriculum- and course- development guidelines developed by
 {% cite tractenberg2020guidelines %}.
-Notable here is the fact that different types of curriculum have been defined: i.e., **intended**, **implemented**, **attained** and **hidden curricula**.
-Recognising the existence of different curriculum types (or, perhaps, different curricular outcomes) is important because, while the intended curriculum is the starting point, it may not be the curriculum actually attained: i.e., what you aimed to teach and what students actually learned may not be the same.
+Notable here is the fact that different types of curriculum have been defined: *i.e.*, **intended**, **implemented**, **attained** and **hidden curricula**.
+Recognising the existence of different curriculum types (or, perhaps, different curricular outcomes) is important because, while the intended curriculum is the starting point, it may not be the curriculum actually attained: *i.e.*, what you aimed to teach and what students actually learned may not be the same.

 To improve outcomes, differences between the intended and attained curricula need to be minimised.
 The only way to discover the attained curriculum is to find out what learning actually occurred.
-This requires **actionable** evaluation, to assess whether the TGs and LOs were achieved, to identify weaknesses in the implementation and to highlight improvements needed to remediate them.
+This requires **actionable** evaluation, to assess whether the teaching goals (TGs) and learning outcomes (LOs) were achieved, to identify weaknesses in the implementation and to highlight improvements needed to remediate them.
 These considerations are key to developing effective curricula and courses.